jonascript/htmlgoddess/README.md

 # htmlgoddess
 A minimalist framework for creating a website like it's 1999.

-## v0.4.2
-- Fix create command issue.
-- Move tests to use .gitignore instead of submodules.

 ## Requirements
 - A computer with the internet, a text editor, and a web browser
 - npm